Waitara Branch: Passenger Services

-Passenger accommodation was removed after World War Two, to be replaced with Railways Road Service buses.
+Passenger accommodation was removed from Monday, 28 April 1946.
+They were replaced by buses operated by the Railways Road Service, who had purchased the private New Plymouth - Waitara bus service the previous year.
 These continued operating until 1991 when private enterprise took over the services.

 Motive power

 When the Waitara - New Plymouth railway line was opened the rolling stock consisted of "two 11-ton A class locomotives, ...three carriages, three box wagons, six low-sided wagons, two brake vans, two weighbridges and 12 tarpaulins".
 However issues with hauling trains up the 1-35 grade out of New Plymouth or the 1-40 grade out from Waitara led to two new C class locomotives being introduced, with the older locomotives being relegated to shunting duties.
 The line continued to be served by tank engines for many years, including at various times F class and WF class locomotives.

 By the 1950s the line was operated by tender engines such as the AB class, the last of which (AB 708) departed Waitara Station on 8 November 1966.
 These were replaced with the DB class in the 1970s and DBR, DC and DSC class in the 1980s and 90s.
 In the final years it was not uncommon for trains to be replaced with trucks as tonnages declined.